 Bird is one of the many dockless scooter-share companies operating in the United States.
 Its scooters typically cost $1 to rent and about 15 cents per minute to ride.
 Unlike traditional bike-sharing systems utilized by many cities, dockless scooters do not have to be returned to specific pickup spots.

 Dockless scooters use Global Positioning System (GPS) technology so the scooters can be located through the Bird app.
-Bird scooters can typically be found in the most urban areas of Louisville.
+Bird scooters can typically be found in most urban areas of Louisville.

 Bird recommends that all scooter users wear helmets.
 Louisville requires all people under 18 years of age to wear a helmet when riding in any Metro Park.
-Unfortunately, helmets are not attached to the scooters and many riders choose to operate the vehicles without any protective head gear.
+Unfortunately, helmets are not attached to the scooters and many riders choose to operate the vehicles without any protective headgear.

 To start a Bird scooter, a person pushes the scooter two or three times with their feet before pressing the throttle button with their right thumb once the scooter is in motion.
 A person should place both feet on the footboard while riding.

-Scooters should primarily be ridden in bike lanes of city streets.
+Scooters should primarily be ridden in bike lanes on city streets.
 You should never ride a Bird scooter on any high-speed roads and highways.
 Sidewalks should only be used when bike lanes are not available.

 The speed and controls of a scooter can take some time to get used to, so a person should first become familiarized with the Bird scooter’s responsiveness.
 You will want to know how quickly you can stop as well as how to turn and steer the scooter.